 Investigating the Gravitational Threshold for Calcium Ion Channel Activation using a Nanosatellite Platform-Based Lab-on-a-Chip

-The mission is funded as part of the Space Biology Project at NASA Ames Research Center.
+SporeSat was competitively selected for NASA’s CubeSat Launch Initiative in 2012.
+The mission is funded as part of the Space Biology Program at NASA Ames Research Center.
 Funding for Space Biology comes from the Space Life and Physical Sciences Research and Applications Division within the Human Exploration and Operations Mission Directorate at NASA Headquarters.

 Program and project management:

-Space Life and Physical Sciences Research and Applications Program Executive
+Space Life and Physical Sciences Research and Applications